jedichen121/linux-rt-rpi/README.md

-#Linux kernel for blocking RT task from execution for certain periods.
+# Linux kernel for blocking RT task from execution for certain periods.

 ## Major design

-Implemented a new system call `cpu_block()` to block all rt task from running for specified length except itself and tasks with priority high than 50.
+Implemented a new system call `cpu_block()` to block all task from running for specified length except itself and tasks with rt priority high than 50 (kernel threads).
 It is implemented using a hrtimer that has the period specified in the calling process's cgroup `cpu.window_us`.
 The syscall has a syscall number of 400 and no input parameters.
 You can invoke it using `syscall(400)`.

 Add a parameter `window_us` for cgroup to specify the blocking time in microseconds.
 To set the parameter